TheHumphreysLab/sci-RNA-seq-kidney/README.md

 # sci-RNA-seq-kidney
-This repository documented the scripts to generate the data for our manuscript leveraging high-throughput multiplexed single-cell transcriptomics profiling to study mouse kidney fibrogenesis. <link> <br> <br>
+This repository documents the scripts to generate the data for our manuscript which studys mouse kidney fibrogenesis with sci-RNA-seq3. <link> <br> <br>
-The raw (.fastq) and processed (count matrix & AnnData) data and metadata have been deposited deposited in NCBI’s Gene Expression Omnibus and are available through GEO Series accession number GSE190887.  <br> <br>
+The raw (.fastq) and processed (count matrix & AnnData) data and metadata have been deposited in NCBI’s Gene Expression Omnibus and are available through GEO Series accession number GSE190887.  <br> <br>
 A searchable database, including gene expression in all kidney cell types and PT cell types is available at our Kidney Interactive Transcriptomics (K.I.T.) website: http://humphreyslab.com/SingleCell/.<link> <br><br>
 Pre-processing of raw fastq files was performed as previously described (Cao et al. Nature 2019; Cao et al. Science 2020): https://github.com/JunyueC/sci-RNA-seq3_pipeline<br>